devigned/azure-content/articles/storage-premium-storage-preview-portal.md

 ## Create and use a Premium Storage account for a virtual machine data disk

-This section demonstrates how to create a Premium Storage account using the Azure Preview Portal, Azure PowerShell, and the Azure Cross-Platform Command-Line Interface.
+This section demonstrates how to create a Premium Storage account using the Azure Preview Portal, Azure PowerShell, and the Azure Command-Line Interface.
 In addition, it demonstrates a sample use case for premium storage accounts: creating a virtual machine and attaching a data disk to a virtual machine when using Premium Storage.

 ### Create an Azure virtual machine using Premium Storage via the Azure Preview Portal

 This section shows how to create a Premium Storage account using the Azure Preview Portal.

 1. Sign in to the [Azure Preview Portal](https://portal.azure.com/).
 Check out the [Free Trial](http://azure.microsoft.com/pricing/free-trial/) offer if you do not have a subscription yet.

     > [AZURE.NOTE] If you log in to the Azure Management Portal, click your user account name at the top right corner of the portal.
 Then, click **Switch to new portal**.

 2. On the Hub menu, click **New**.

 3. Under **New**, click **Everything**.
 Select **Storage, cache, +backup**.
 From there, click **Storage** and then click **Create**.

 4. On the Storage Account blade, type a name for your storage account.
 Click **Pricing Tier**.
 On the **Recommended pricing tiers** blade, click **Browse All Pricing Tiers**.
 On the **Choose your pricing tier** blade, choose **Premium Locally Redundant**.
 Click **Select**.
 Note that the **Storage account** blade shows **Standard-GRS** as the **Pricing Tier** by default.
 After you click **Select**, the **Pricing Tier** is shown as **Premium-LRS**.

 	![Pricing Tier][Image1]

 5. On the **Storage Account** blade, keep the default values for **Resource Group**, **Subscription**, **Location**, and **Diagnostics**.
 Click **Create**.

 For a complete walk-through inside an Azure environment, see [Create a Virtual Machine Running Windows in the Azure Preview Portal](virtual-machines-windows-tutorial-azure-preview.md).